by Brian Knight—GBI Technical Advisor

 Repeat the procedure with the bottom skin.
 Additionally, you will have to cut a kerf about 30″ long to allow the plywood to conform to the slight “vee” near the bow.
 Fill the kerf with thickened epoxy/403 mixture after completing the bonding operation.
 Be sure to use a generous amount of thickened epoxy/403 where the deck and bottom meet at the bow.
 This mixture will hold the bow together where there is no framing.

 A few finishing touches and the boat will be ready for painting.
 The transom needs to be reinforced with a piece of 3/4″ plywood where the motor will be mounted.
 Additionally, two strakes need to be bonded to the bottom of the boat to provide directional stability.
 They should be 3/4″ x 3/4″ x 4′ long and glued to the bottom in line with the cockpit stringers.
 Wrap a piece of 4″ wide fiberglass tape around the bow area to reinforce the seam between the deck and bottom.

 Fill all holes and dings with a mixture of WEST SYSTEM epoxy and 410 Microlight.
-Sand the entire boat smooth, round any sharp edges and roll three coats of epoxy on all exterior surfaces.
+Sand the entire boat smooth, round any sharp edges, and roll three coats of epoxy on all exterior surfaces.
 When the epoxy has cured, wash and sand the coating.
-Then paint the boat with an enamel paint, install a small outboard engine, put on your life jacket, and have some fun.
-(Mandatory operation conditions include smooth water and a Coast Guard approved life vest.)
+Then paint the boat with enamel paint, install a small outboard engine, put on your life jacket, and have some fun.
+(Mandatory operation conditions include smooth water and a Coast Guard-approved life vest.)